 BEST OF BORNEO & WEST SULAWESI

-Our journey will start and end in Tarakan, located on Tarakan Island.
-It is one of the major cities in northern Borneo, close to the Malaysian border from Sabah, Malaysia.
-Tarakan is well connected to Singapore via Balikpapan.
-Tarakan is also well connected to Bali and Jakarta via Balikpapan.
+Our journey will start in Palu, Central Sulawesi and end in Tarakan, located on Tarakan Island, Borneo.
+Tarakan is one of the major cities in northern Borneo, close to the Malaysian border from Sabah, Malaysia.
+Both Palu and Tarakan are both well connected to Singapore via Balikpapan.
+They are also well connected to Bali and Jakarta via Balikpapan.

-This 9 day, 8-Night cruise takes us between the islands and reefs rising up from the Makassar Strait.
-After leaving the coast of Borneo, the ocean floor becomes very deep, very soon.
-As we continue farther out, a number of incredible coral reefs and islands grow up to the surface from the depths.
+When then continue towards the Borneo coast, a number of incredible coral reefs and islands grow to the surface from the depths.
 Nutrient rich currents bring up big fish from the deep into shallower waters, allowing us to see them pursuing reef fish in hope of catching a meal.

 Each island has its own unique character.
 We can see entire schools of manta rays at Sangalaki that are drawn here to feed on plankton.
 As well as turtles, Derawan has elusive treasures to be found; here we search for hidden critters.
 Maratua hosts massive marvels, such as sharks, barracudas and more mantas!
 At Kakaban island, plunge into the saltwater lake full with non-stinging jellyfish in the middle of the island.
-Dive the incredible walls encircling the island of Kakaban.
-In the shallow waters encircling Samama, we scan for an abundance of macro critters, hiding in plain sight.
+We will dive the incredible walls encircling the island of Kakaban.
+In the shallow waters around Samama, we scan for an abundance of macro critters, hiding in plain sight.

 Here we have the chance to see some thrilling big creatures.
 Some best dives include, “The Channel” and “Big Fish” which has whirling schools of barracuda, grey reef sharks, thresher sharks, masses of turtles and schooling eagle rays schooling.